zhehaowang/alighieri/readme.md

 * Possibilities:
   * Free interaction with your queue: history of matches, upcoming matches, and can potentially see more bagels without spending beans.
 (Then with enough number of fake accounts, we can sample the population.)

-Firebase, XMPP chat, send chat message, like in suggestion, like with msg, like in discover
+Firebase, XMPP chat, send chat message, like in suggestion, like with msg, like in discover, those who like you?